AmirUCR/R-Shell/README.md

      1. Expect the rhs to run even if lhs fails
 1. Test execute by passing in two invalid Command type objects and expect False

+### Test_cmd
+1. Test all the flags when a file is passed in.
+1. Test all the flags when a directory is passed in.
+1. Test when no flag is passed in with directory and file.
+1. Test when no file or directory are passed in.

 ### [Integration Test](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/15)
 1. Using the Parser, enter executable names, arguments, and connectors